pzivich/Delicatessen/docs/index.rst

-Deli
+Delicatessen
 =====================================

-`deli` is a one-stop shop for all your sandwich (variance) needs.
+`delicatessen` is a one-stop shop for all your sandwich (variance) needs.
 This Python 3.6+ package supports a generalization of M-Estimation theory.

 Here, we provide a brief overview of M-estimation theory.
 For a more detailed and formal introduction to M-estimation, I highly recommend chapter 7 of Boos & Stefanski (2013).
 M-estimation is a generalization of robust inference (here